ESPRI-Mod/hermes-shell/docs/environment-variables.rst

 **HERMES_DB_MONGO_USER_PASSWORD**

-* Description:	MongoDB password for the prodiguer-db-mongo-user account.
+* Description:	MongoDB password for the hermes-db-mongo-user account.

 * Machines:		all